Learn more about integrating an HSM with Infisical KMS.

 We need to update the secret with the following environment variables:

-- The slot number for the HSM device that you selected when setting up your Luna Cloud HSM clientHSM_KEY_LABEL
+HSM_SLOT - The slot number for the HSM device that you found in the previous step

 The following is an example of the secret that you should update: